yeahchris/Paper-Doll-System-for-Gamemaker-Public/README.md

 The system integrates with (and is bundled with) **Pixelated Pope’s RetroPaletteSwapper**, allowing arbitrary palette swaps of individual paper doll parts.

-There is a demo project included in the repository, but it uses free assets of very poor quality and overall does a poor job of showing off the system's capabilities.
+There is a demo project included in the repository, but it uses free assets, and does not demonstrate palette swapping of paper doll layers.
 Here is a video demo which uses paid assets: